AltNext/oss-tools/packages/.changeset/README.md

 To automatically open PRs that generate changelogs and publish packages, see the `release.yml` file in the `.github` directory in this repository.

+To get comments on PRs, notifying you of the changesets in them or lack thereof, add permissions to `changeset-bot` to access your repository.